Ted Bundy: University years

 After graduating from high school in 1965, Bundy attended the University of Puget Sound (UPS) for one year before transferring to the University of Washington (UW) to study Chinese.
-In 1967, he became romantically involved with a UW classmate, Diane Edwards (identified in Bundy biographies by several pseudonyms, most commonly Stephanie Brooks).
+In 1967, he became romantically involved with a UW classmate, Diane Edwards (identified in Bundy biographies by several pseudonyms, most commonly "Stephanie Brooks").
+Bundy later described Edwards as "the only woman I ever really loved".

 In early 1968, Bundy dropped out of college and worked a series of minimum-wage jobs.
 He also volunteered at the Seattle office of Nelson Rockefeller's presidential campaign and became Arthur Fletcher's driver and bodyguard during Fletcher's campaign for Lieutenant Governor of Washington State.
 Edwards graduated in the spring of 1968 and left Washington for San Francisco.
 Bundy visited her later that year after he earned a scholarship to study Chinese at Stanford University that summer.

-In August, Bundy attended the 1968 Republican National Convention in Miami as a Rockefeller delegate.
+In August, Bundy attended the 1968 Republican National Convention in Miami.
 Shortly thereafter, Edwards ended their relationship and returned to her family home in California, frustrated by what she described as Bundy's immaturity and lack of ambition.
-Psychiatrist Dorothy Otnow Lewis would later pinpoint this crisis as "probably the pivotal time in his development".
+Lewis would later pinpoint this crisis as "probably the pivotal time in his development".
 Devastated by the breakup, Bundy traveled to Colorado and then farther east, visiting relatives in Arkansas and Philadelphia and enrolling for one semester at Temple University.
-It was also at this time in early 1969, Rule believed, that Bundy visited the office of birth records in Burlington and confirmed his true parentage.
+During his studies, he frequently visited New York City, where he was drawn to pornography.
+He immersed himself in violent pornographic literature while nursing his wounds from the breakup.
+It was also at this time, Rule believed, that Bundy discovered his true parentage in Vermont.

-Bundy was back in Washington by the fall of 1969, when he met Elizabeth Kloepfer (identified in Bundy literature as Meg Anders, Beth Archer, or Liz Kendall), a single mother from Ogden, Utah, who worked as a secretary at the UW School of Medicine.
+Bundy returned to Washington in the fall of 1969, when he met Elizabeth Kloepfer (identified in Bundy literature as "Meg Anders", "Beth Archer" or "Liz Kendall"), a single mother from Ogden, Utah, who worked as a secretary at the UW School of Medicine.
 Their tumultuous relationship would continue well past his initial incarceration in Utah in 1976.
-Bundy became a father figure to Kloepfer's daughter Molly, who was three-years-old when he started dating her mother; he remained in her life until she was aged 10, after he had been arrested.
+Bundy became a father figure to Kloepfer's daughter Molly, who was three years old when he started dating her mother; he remained in her life until she was aged 10, after he had been arrested.
 As an adult, Molly wrote of incidents beginning at age 7 in which Bundy was abusive or sexually inappropriate with her.
-Her accounts include Bundy hitting her in the face, knocking her down, putting her at risk of drowning, indecent exposure, and sexual touching disguised as accidents or "games."
+Her accounts include Bundy hitting her in the face, knocking her down, putting her at risk of drowning, indecent exposure and sexual touching disguised as accidents or "games".